mvolkmann/blog/src/swift/swift-lang.md

 mark.log() // Mark is a programmer that knows JavaScript & Swift.
 ```

+Marking classes as `final` prevents defining subclasses
+and can improve build times.

 Definitions of both classes and structs can be nested inside each other
 to limit their visibility and/or scope their names.